 Oaky Creek was a torrent of water as flooding associated with Tropical Cyclone Debbie ripped down the channel and spilled over the banks.
-Multiple landslides at the top of the catchment added gravel loads into the creek which were then spread across adjacent cane land causing havoc.
-At some sites the creek moved more than […]
+Multiple landslides at the top of the catchment added gravel loads into the creek which were then spread across adjacent cane land.
+At some sites the creek moved more than 10 meters, […]

 Native fish in Mullers Lagoon are vulnerable to the noxious Tilapia species.
 The pest was identified in the Bowen waterway by our Catchment Solutions water sampling team in December.
 Tilapia displace and prey on local species and have been observed to spread disease in waterways where they have been previously found.
 The Whitsunday Regional Council […]

 Fishways are essential in improving connectivity and building a more sustainable and healthy native fish population.
 Fish migration is essential, particularly for important diadromous (migratory) species such as; barramundi, mangrove jack, giant herring, tarpon, jungle perch and Australian bass.
 All these fish species breed in estuarine or marine environments, before their off-spring migrate into freshwater […]

 It sounds obvious, but it’s a feat of nature few of us witness – small fish need time, uninterrupted access to our waterways and a whole lot of good quality habitat to become the big catch that sends tingles through an angler’s spine.
 In the quiet of the creeks and rivers, if there’s something getting […]